-In general, the bindings that exist in an implementation corresponding to this draft can be depicted as shown in Figure 11.
+In general, the bindings that exist in an implementation corresponding to this document can be depicted as shown in Figure 11.
 In this figure, a host can have multiple inbound SPIs (and, not shown, multiple outbound SPIs) associated with another host.
 Furthermore, each SPI may have multiple addresses associated with it.
-These addresses bound to an SPI are not used to lookup the incoming SA.
-Rather, the addresses are those addresses that are provided to the peer host, as hints for which addresses to use to reach the host on that SPI.
+These addresses that are bound to an SPI are not used to lookup the incoming SA.
+Rather, the addresses are those that are provided to the peer host, as hints for which addresses to use to reach the host on that SPI.
 The LOCATOR parameter is used to change the set of addresses that a peer associates with a particular SPI.

-Figure 11: Relation between hosts, SPIs, and addresses (general case)
+Figure 11: Relation between Hosts, SPIs, and Addresses (General Case)